jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 * LR/nt - Lower Risk/near threatened - at lower risk of extinction, but considered to be near threatened.
 This is an older (1994) category, not used in recent assessments.
 * LR/lc - Lower Risk/least concern - at lower risk of extinction, considered to be widespread and abundant.
 This is an older (1994) category, not used in recent assessments.

-More detailed information on IUCN Redlist and Wikipedia Red List Categories
+More detailed information on IUCN Red-list and Wikipedia Red List Categories

 Several assessments have been carried out since the 1990s.
 Recent assessments use the 2001 IUCN Red List Categories and Criteria.
 Version 3.1.
 However, some taxa included in the current IUCN Red List database have not been reassessed since before 2000 and therefore still use the 1994 IUCN Red List Categories and Criteria.
 Version 2.3.